-The conceptual framework is an extension of the philosophy and objectives of the Department of Nursing.
-It provides the design for sequencing the curriculum.
-The design enables faculty and students to comprehend, integrate, and synthesize curriculum content.
+The conceptual framework is an extension of the philosophy and objectives of the Department

 The curriculum is designed based on two major organizing themes: pervasive and progressive.
 The pervasive concepts comprising this framework, as it relates to client- centered care, are caring behaviors and cultural congruency, within an ethical and legal framework.
 The progressive concepts are reflected in the level objectives, and throughout the curriculum.
 They include critical thinking, communication, professional nursing role, research and evidence-based practice, and leadership.
 These progressive concepts indicate the successive levels of skill acquisition expected of nursing students as they progress in the program.
 Each of these organizing themes is defined and elaborated within the level objectives and courses.
 Additionally, in 2022, the DON adopted the NCSBN Clinical Judgment Measurement Model throughout the curriculum.
 The model allows students to demonstrate clinical reasoning and clinical judgment skills.